facelessuser/coloraide-extras/docs/src/markdown/index.md

 # Introduction

-!!! warning "Currently in Beta"
-    Since [ColorAide](https://github.com/facelessuser/coloraide) is now in beta, ColorAide Extra is also in beta!

 !!! warning "Experimental"
     Plugins provided by ColorAide Extras is essentially an experimental playground.
 Regardless of how polished a given plugin may seem, they should be considered experimental.